Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Algorithm

-First, we select a batch of~\(N \in \Nats\) branches.
+\textbf{Selecting Branches.} First, we select a batch of~\(N \in \Nats\) branches.
 In the spirit of~\textcite{XuZhangWangEtAl2021}, we leverage the data parallelism of modern CPUs and GPUs to process several branches at once.
 In iteration~\(t=1\), the batch only contains the branch~\(\mathcal{X}\).
 Which branches we select determines how fast we obtain tight bounds on~\(p\).
-We propose two heuristics for selecting branches: \begin{itemize} \item \Prob{}: Inspired by \FairSquare{}~\cite{AlbarghouthiDAntoniDrewsEtAl2017}, this heuristic selects the~\(N\) branches~\(\branch[i]\) with the largest~\(\prob[\inp](\branch[i])\).
-This heuristic is motivated by the observation that pruning these branches would lead to the largest improvement of~\(\ell^{(t)}, u^{(t)}\). \item \ProbLogBounds{}: This heuristic selects the~\(N\) branches~\(\branch[i]\) with the largest~\(\frac{\prob[\inp](\branch[i])}{\log(e + \overline{\vec{y}}_i - \underline{\vec{y}}_i)}\) where~\(\underline{\vec{y}}, \overline{\vec{y}}\) are as in \ProbBounds{}.
-The motivation for this heuristic is to select the branches with the largest probability while~\(\underline{\vec{y}}, \overline{\vec{y}}\) are loose to focus on the most relevant regions of the input space, but greedily select branches that have tight bounds with the expectation that these will be pruned soon. \end{itemize} We compare \Prob{} and \ProbLogBounds{} experimentally in \cref{sec:heuristics-additional}.
-The comparison reveals that \ProbLogBounds{} slightly speeds up \ToolName{} compared to \Prob{}.
+We propose the \Prob{} heuristic for selecting branches.
+Inspired by \FairSquare{}~\cite{AlbarghouthiDAntoniDrewsEtAl2017}, \Prob{} selects the~\(N\) branches~\(\branch[i]\) with the largest~\(\prob[\inp](\branch[i])\).
+This heuristic is motivated by the observation that pruning these branches would lead to the largest improvement of~\(\ell^{(t)}, u^{(t)}\).